ompl/omplapp/doc/markdown/webapp.md

 ## Usage {#webapp_usage}

-The [OMPL web app](http://omplapp.kavrakilab.org) is a web front end for motion planning and benchmarking using OMPL.
+The OMPL web app is a web front end for motion planning and benchmarking using OMPL.
 Basic usage is very similar to the standalone [GUI](gui.html).
-Since you only need a web browser, this may be the easiest way to try out OMPL without having to install or compile anything.
-Detailed instructions on how to use the site are available [on the site itself](http://omplapp.kavrakilab.org/) (click on “About” in the top right).
+Once deployed, this may be the easiest way to try out OMPL without to compile anything.
+Detailed instructions on how to use the site are available on the site itself (click on “About” in the top right).

-One of the cool features of the [OMPL web app](http://omplapp.kavrakilab.org) is that you can configure and run motion planning benchmarks on our server.
-Once you have configured a motion planning problem, you can specify that this problem should be solved by various different planning algorithm.
-The results will be computed in the background and passed on to [Planner Arena](http://plannerarena.org), a server that is designed for letting you explore interactively the results of motion planning benchmarks.

 ## Deploying the OMPL Web App Locally {#webapp_deploy}